-The environment also has a spiritual function for many people.
-For some, this is a deep connection to the land formed over many generations.
-For example, the connection that Indigenous Australians have with their tribal lands.
+Spirituality (also called cultural services) refers to personal relationships that human beings have the environment.
+For some, this is a deep connection to the land formed over many generations (such as the connection that Indigenous Australians have with their tribal lands).
 For others, it is the experience of spending time in the natural environment and the sense of wellbeing that this brings.
 For example, people taking part in activities such as surfing and bushwalking often feel a deep connection with the environment.
-This can also be referred to as cultural services.